 The NIST Cybersecurity Framework is a voluntary, risk-based set of guidelines to help organizations manage and reduce cybersecurity risk.
 The framework comprises five core functions: Identify, Protect, Detect, Respond, and Recover.
-These functions provide a high-level, strategic view of an organization’s cybersecurity risk management, enabling it to understand its security posture and implement adequate controls comprehensively.
+These functions provide a high-level, strategic view of an organization’s cybersecurity risk management, enabling it to comprehensively understand its security posture and implement adequate controls.

 Applicability of the NIST Framework to Wireless Endpoints

 Identify: The Identify function is the first step in understanding an organization’s wireless endpoint landscape.
-Organizations can better understand the potential risks and vulnerabilities associated with these devices by identifying and categorizing wireless endpoints.
+Organizations can better understand these devices’ potential risks and vulnerabilities by identifying and categorizing wireless endpoints.
 This data serves multiple purposes, such as facilitating the development of effective risk management strategies and determining the most crucial security measures to implement.

-Protect: The Protect function implements safeguards to ensure the confidentiality, integrity, and availability of wireless endpoints.
-This may involve using encryption, secure protocols, robust authentication mechanisms, and enforcing security policies and regular updates to software and firmware.
+Protect: The Protect function implements safeguards to ensure wireless endpoints’ confidentiality, integrity, and availability.
+This may involve using encryption, secure protocols, robust authentication mechanisms, enforcing security policies and regular updates to software and firmware.

 Detect: The Detect function continuously monitors wireless endpoints to identify potential security incidents.
 This can include monitoring for unauthorized access, suspicious network activity, or indications of malware.
 By detecting potential threats in real-time, organizations can respond more quickly and effectively to mitigate their impact.

 Respond: The Respond function is concerned with developing and implementing incident response plans for wireless endpoint security incidents.
 Contingency plans should outline the specific roles of personnel responders and the necessary processes and procedures to follow during an incident.
-Organizations must have processes in place to guarantee they are fully equipped to efficiently handle and control security incidents related to wireless endpoints.
+Organizations must have processes in place to guarantee they are fully equipped to handle and control security incidents related to wireless endpoints efficiently.